josh-tjiauw/travel-companion/README.md

 Current Feature List:

--User can navigate to home, search, and city page using hash routing.
+-User can navigate to home, search, and city page using hash routing.<br />
--User can create a visit wishlist.
+-User can create a visit wishlist.<br />
 -User can checkmark their wishlist if they have visited it.
 -User can utilize the autocomplete function to search a city.
 -User can see a preview image of the city.